This post was last updated on October 29th, 2020 at 03:00 am

 Check all cabling coming out of the decoders if this is the case for you.

-The heartbeat cable that connects older model decoders uses the RFin/RFout ports of those decoders to send the heartbeat pulse while the same kind of cables does a similar job via DStv smart LNB on newer decoders.
+The heartbeat cable that connects older model decoders uses the RFin/RFout ports of those decoders to send the heartbeat pulse.
+In comparison, the same kind of cables does a similar job via DStv smart LNB on newer decoders.
 If any or some of these cables are faulty or damaged, you will surely get the e143 error code.

-The LNBin and Heartbeat ports are the same on the newer model decoders and use a method call diplexing to achieve this.
+The LNBin and Heartbeat ports are the same on the newer model decoders and use diplexing to achieve this.

 Look out for the following Anomalies on the coaxial/heartbeat cables